python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_1a_print_and_inputs.md

 Here's what Python is saying:
 - There's a `+`, so that means you're trying to add.
 - The first one was a string, so that means the `+` is going to mean "concatenation" (not math adding).
-- Concatenation only makes sense between strings, and `apples` is not a string.
+- Concatenation only makes sense between strings, and `plums` is not a string.
 It's the integer 3.

 Let's look at why that matters when working with inputs.